jjspeedie/guide.2021.1.00690.S/_build/html/_sources/step3/step3-selfcal-SBs.md

   3 of 41 solutions flagged due to SNR < 3 in spw=10 at 2022/07/17/14:31:53.5
   7 of 36 solutions flagged due to SNR < 3 in spw=15 at 2022/07/19/12:12:23.5
   ````
-  Unfortunately there's no way to access/save those printouts, so I just copy and paste them from the terminal into a script and count them up later.
+  Unfortunately there's no way (that I know of) to access/save those printouts, so I just copy and paste them from the terminal into a script and count them up later.
 These printouts are one of the factors you use to decide whether to use the generated solutions.
 If using ``applymode='calflag'`` in ``applycal``, then you lose that flagged data.
 To get a sense of what *relative* amount of data did not meet the ``minSNR``, you could multiply [the total number of solution intervals found (depends on ``solint`` and number of scans)] x [the number of antennas] x [the number of spectral windows (depends on ``combine``)].

   * ``gaintype``: Could have used ``'G'``, as we only have 1 polarization mode, but DSHARP uses ``'T'``.